ddc-java-17/teamle-Tarlet1/docs/current-state.md

 > The primary team color returns a written out "#000000" format of the color, not a literal color for you to see.
 Would play better if game returned a literal color.

+## Stretch goals and possible enhancements
+{: menu="Stretch goals" }

+> Have primary team color return a literal color swatch, rather than a "#000000" code.

+> Add more/ better hints for each guessed team to make it easier to figure out the secret team.

+> Filter list of sports and leagues to only include sports and teams that are team-based and will populate the auto complete text view.

+> Implement messaging to be able to send friends your scores and challenge them to beat it.

 ## Test environments used
 {: menu="Environments" }